microsoft/terminal/doc/specs/drafts/#3327 - Application Theming/#3327 - Application Theming.md

 TODO!S:
 * How do themes play with different window title settings? (different themes for different windows. `_quake` esp.))
 * any clever ideas for elevated themes?
-* `tabRow.background` that follows the OS setting for "Use accent color in titlebars"
 * Reconcile with global `experimental.useBackgroundImageForWindow` from [#12893]

 # Application Theming